Curriculum Statement

 • Ensuring that curriculum planning takes account of the needs of all

-• Monitoring and evaluating curriculum provision at the academy so that it represents a diverse culture and society and encourages tolerance and respect and promotes British values
+• Monitoring and evaluating curriculum provision at the academy so that it represents a diverse culture and society and encourages tolerance and respect and promotes British values, such as studying a range of texts from diverse authors in English and considering global perspectives and underrepresented voices across the Humanities.

 • Ensuring that the teaching methods used in the delivery of the curriculum are appropriate for the needs of all our learners